NatsukiOgawa/index/README.md

 # Introduction
-Index.html is "my page". when I start-up chrome, this page will opened.
+This is my page to learn and write down about programming.

 # Links
 This page has some links to sns, such as Twitter, facebok, instagram, so on.